RydahDoesTech/apps/README.md

 <img height="80" alt="Get it on Google Play" src="https://github.com/RydahDoesTech/apps/blob/main/playstore.png?raw=true">
 </a>

-* If you want to donate; please, donate via either of the apps.
+* If you'd like to donate; please, donate via either of the apps in the donate menu.